Young-ook/terraform-aws-fis/examples/blueprint/README.md

 ```
 terraform destroy
 ```
-Don't forget you have to use the `-var-file` option when you run terraform destroy command to delete the aws resources created with extra variable files.
+**[DON'T FORGET]** You have to use the *-var-file* option when you run terraform destroy command to delete the aws resources created with extra variable files.
 ```
 terraform destroy -var-file fixture.tc1.tfvars
 ```